The 10 Most Expensive Smartphones In The World

 High-end smartphones are not just exclusive and fashionable but they also offer seamless services coupled with the best technology.
-After all, it’s the hefty price tag that gives global giants like Apple access to luxurious design and technology that is too rare to put into ordinary smartphones, resulting in the iPhone 4s Elite Gold (USD 9.4 million/SGD 12637934.32 approx.) or a Falcon Supernova iPhone 6 Pink Diamond (USD 48.5 million/SGD 65206363.26 approx.).
+After all, it’s the hefty price tag that gives global giants like Apple access to luxurious design and technology that is too rare to put into ordinary smartphones, resulting in the iPhone 4s Elite Gold (USD 9.4 million/MYR 42532136.04 approx.) or a Falcon Supernova iPhone 6 Pink Diamond (USD 48.5 million/MYR 219447723.21 approx.).
 And these unique handsets with smooth finishing, smart functionality and rare gemstone embeds make for some of the world’s most expensive smartphones.

-According to a 2023 report by Statista, smartphone-generated revenue amounts to USD 41.73 billion (SGD 56104361.63 approx.) this year.
+According to a 2023 report by Statista, smartphone-generated revenue amounts to USD 41.73 billion (MYR 188815535.86 approx.) this year.
 Also, it can be anticipated that the market will grow annually by 7.32 percent (CAGR 2023-2027).
-Meanwhile, a late 2022 Canalys report stated that growth in the smartphone market is mostly seen in its premium sections, and the launch of Apple’s iPhone 14 (starting from USD 972.40/SGD 1307.26 approx.) in Singapore and Thailand, with solid demand for its Pro series, attests to the same.
+Meanwhile, a late 2022 Canalys report stated that growth in the smartphone market is mostly seen in its premium sections, and the launch of Apple’s iPhone 14 (starting from USD 972.40/MYR 4399.49 approx.) in Singapore and Thailand, with a solid demand for its Pro series, attests to the same.

 Focusing on exquisite features of cell phones has always been a manufacturer’s way to grab any discerning tech lover’s interest.
 While most phones may seem interchangeable except for a few software details, handsets such as the Diamond Crypto or the iPhone 5 Black Diamond — having fine pink, gold and black diamonds, have successfully been able to carve a niche for themselves in the luxury phone market.